-Council, subject to confirmation at the next Annual meeting of the Association.
+A president and one or more vice-presidents may be appointed by the Management Committee, subject to confirmation at the next Annual meeting of the Association.
 The president must be a member of the Association and shall hold office for three years, but shall be eligible for re-appointment.
-The president will be deemed to be a member of Council, may attend Council meetings, and shall have voting rights.
-Vice presidents may attend Council meetings should they so wish, but shall have no voting rights at such meetings, unless they are also Council members.
+The president will be deemed to be a member of Management Committee, may attend Management Committee meetings, and shall have voting rights.
+Vice presidents may attend Management Committee meetings should they so wish, but shall have no voting rights at such meetings, unless they are also Management Committee members.

-a.
-Annual Meeting
+- Annual Meeting

 i.
 Notice convening the meeting

-The notice convening the Annual meeting shall be dispatched to full members at least three calendar months prior to the date of the meeting and shall state the date, time and place of such meeting and give the closing dates for submission of notices of motion and nomination of candidates for election to the Council.
+The notice convening the Annual meeting shall be dispatched to full members at least three calendar months prior to the date of the meeting and shall state the date, time and place of such meeting and give the closing dates for submission of notices of motion and nomination of candidates for election to the Management Committee.
 The accidental omission to give notice of a meeting to or the non-receipt of notice of a meeting by any person entitled to receive notice shall not invalidate the proceedings of that meeting.

 ii.
 Notices of Motions

 A notice of motion for the Annual meeting must be submitted to the secretary in writing, duly signed by the proposer and seconder, who must be full members of the Association.
 Notices of motion concerning amendments to the rules must be received not less than one calendar month before the meeting.
 Other notices of motion must be received not less than twenty-one days before the meeting.
-The Council shall consider proposals for amendments to the rules in advance of the Annual meeting and decide whether or not it supports the proposals.
+The Management Committee shall consider proposals for amendments to the rules in advance of the Annual meeting and decide whether or not it supports the proposals.